vkpriyesh/ai-workshop-m1/README.md

 * **If using one-turn prompting**, explicitly say “Step 1 … Step 2 … Step 3” so the model doesn’t skip the JSON stage.

 ---

-If you want, I can make you **one master “meta-prompt”** that works in GPT, Claude, and Gemini — you paste *any* normal prompt and it automatically:

-1. Creates JSON based on whether it’s text, image, or video
-2. Immediately uses it to give the final result.

-Do you want me to make that master version?
-That way you won’t need to remember the steps.